FAT1

 Protocadherin FAT1 is a protein that in humans is encoded by the FAT1 gene.

 Function

 This gene is an ortholog of the Drosophila fat gene, which encodes a tumor suppressor essential for controlling cell proliferation during Drosophila development.
 The gene product is a member of the cadherin superfamily, a group of integral membrane proteins characterized by the presence of cadherin-type repeats.
 This gene is expressed at high levels in a number of fetal epithelia.
 Transcript variants derived from alternative splicing and/or alternative promoter usage exist, but they have not been fully described.

-The murine Fat1 knockout mouse is not embryonically lethal but pups die within 48-hours due to the abnormal fusion of foot processes of the podocytes within the kidney.
+The murine Fat1 knockout mouse is not embryonically lethal but pups die within 48-hours due to the abnormal fusion of podocyte foot processes within the kidney.
 These Fat1 knockout mice also showed partially penetrant but often severe midline defects including holoprosencephaly, microphthalmia-anophthalmia and in rare cases cyclopia.